-The Emergency Family and Medical Leave Expansion Act EMPLOYER COVERAGE ELIGIBLE EMPLOYEES WHAT THE LAW REQUIRES PAY DURING LEAVE 2 PAID LEAVE CAPS JOB RESTORATION EXEMPTIONS All employers with fewer than 500 employees.
-An employee is eligible for Emergency FMLA ("E-FMLA") if the employee seeking leave has been employed for at least 30 calendar days.
-Covered employers must provide paid E-FMLA leave if an employee is unable to work (or telework) due to a need for leave to care for the employee's son or daughter who is under 18 because the child's school or place of care has been • The first 10 days of E-FMLA may be unpaid, but an employee may elect (and an employer may require an employee) to substitute any accrued vacation, personal leave, or medical or sick leave for unpaid leave.
-3 • After 10 days, employers shall provide partial paid Paid E-FMLA may not exceed \$200 per day and \$10,000 in the aggregate.
+The Emergency Family and Medical Leave Expansion Act EMPLOYER COVERAGE ELIGIBLE EMPLOYEES WHAT THE LAW REQUIRES PAY DURING LEAVE 2 PAID LEAVE CAPS JOB RESTORATION EXEMPTIONS All employers with fewer than 500 employees.3 An employee is eligible for Emergency FMLA ("E-FMLA") leave if the employee seeking leave has been employed for at least 30 calendar days.
+Covered employers must provide paid E-FMLA leave if an employee is unable to work (or telework) due to a need for leave to care for the employee's son or daughter who is under 18 because the child's school or place of care has been closed or his or her childcare provider is unavailable due to a public health emergency.
+The first 10 days of E-FMLA leave may be unpaid, but an employee may elect (and an employer may require an employee) to substitute any accrued vacation, personal leave, or medical or sick leave for unpaid leave.
+4 After 10 days, employers shall provide partial paid leave for each additional day of leave at an amount that is not less than two-thirds of an employee's regular rate of pay for the number of hours the employee would otherwise be Paid E-FMLA leave may not exceed \$200 per day and \$10,000 in the aggregate.
 FMLA's standard job restoration requirements will apply to employers with 25 or more employees.
-For employers who employ less than 25 employees, job restoration is not required if all the following are met: The employee takes E-FMLA; The employee's position no longer exists due to economic conditions or The Secretary of Labor has the authority to exempt certain employers, including health care providers, emergency responders, and businesses with under 50 employees.
-The FMLA Expansion Act exempts employers who do not
+For employees.
+For employers who employ less than 25 employees, job restoration is not required if all the following are met: The employee takes E-FMLA leave; The employee's position no longer exists due to economic conditions or other changes in operating conditions that affect employment and are caused by a public health emergency during the period of leave; and The employer takes reasonable efforts to restore the employee to The Secretary of Labor has the authority to exempt certain employers, including health care providers, emergency responders, and businesses with under 50 employees.
+The FMLA Expansion Act exempts employers with less than 50 employees from private lawsuits alleging violations, but the Secretary of Labor could still bring suit against those employers for the alleged violations.